 Using an Internal Family Systems (IFS) parts perspective lens, our self-sabotaging behaviors are parts of us.
 If you would like to know more about IFS, I wrote a blog post about it recently here.
 These parts took on new jobs or roles in our childhood as a reaction to what we were dealing with at the time.
 Our parts have positive intentions.
 For example, if a caregiver was critical of us, a part of us will take on this role. the intention is to “keep us in line” to try to mitigate the caregiver being critical of us.
 Or another example, the people pleaser part.
 This part most likely came about out of fear of rejection, abandonment, or insecurities, that it picked up earlier in life.

 Our inner critical part and our people pleaser part both came from good intentions.
 But, through the years that inner critic judges us.
-It sabotages our successes, work, relationships with ourselves and others.
-Often resulting in low self-worth, insecurities, and inadequacy.
-And the people pleasing part puts the emotional need to please others first.
+It sabotages our successes, work, and relationships with ourselves and others, often resulting in low self-worth, insecurities, and inadequacy.
+The people pleasing part puts the emotional need to please others first.
 This is out of fear of rejection, abandonment, or insecurities.
-And results in the inability to set healthy boundaries.
-Increased feelings of resentment, dissatisfaction, and a loss of self.
+And results in the inability to set healthy boundaries, increased feelings of resentment, dissatisfaction, and a loss of self.

 So, what do we do?

 We can work through these self-sabotaging behaviors by exploring our parts.
 With this, we are building a foundation that will expand our worth.
-And it will lead to connecting fully with the Universe.
-And amplify our manifestation practice.
+It will lead to connecting fully with the Universe and amplify our manifestation practice.

 Now you know how self-sabotaging behaviors interfere with our manifestation practice.
 Would you like to learn more about how to work with those parts that sabotage our manifestation practice?
 Please check out my e-course.
 It includes a video with guided meditation, worksheets, and infographic.
 Click here to access it!
 Start changing your life, one part at a time!